 - $105,000 for new playground at Mariposa Basin Park

-- $15,000 to improve Cibola High School fields to prepare for a tournament that raised awareness of childhood cancers
+- $25,000 to improve Cibola High School fields to prepare for a tournament that raised awareness of childhood cancers and other necessary improvements

 - Lights and other park improvements at the Santa Fe Village Dog Park off Unser Boulevard